ivankocienski/mini-social-network/api-docs.md

 ### Failures

-This call will fail any of the parameters is missing.
+`422` invalid: This call will fail if any of the parameters are missing.

 ## Log in